FCI Levadia Tallinn: Foundation and immediate success (1998–2003)

-Relocation to Tallinn
+Relocation to Tallinn and domestic dominance (2004–2016)

-In 2004, Levadia moved to Tallinn, while the club's previously Tallinn-based reserve team changed its name to Levadia II.
+In 2004, Levadia officially moved to Tallinn and the club was renamed from Levadia Maardu to Levadia Tallinn, although the team had already been playing at the Kadriorg Stadium since 2000.
+The club's previously Tallinn-based reserve team changed its name to Levadia II.
 Under Rüütli, Levadia won the league in the 2004 season, but failed to defend the title in 2005, finishing as runners-up.
-In the 2006–07 UEFA Cup qualifying rounds, Levadia defeated Haka and Twente, but lost to Newcastle United 1–3 on aggregate in the first round.
-Still it was the first team an Estonian club managed to reach the first round proper of a European club competition.
-Levadia won two more Meistriliiga titles in 2006 and 2007.
-In March 2008, Rüütli was hired by the Estonian Football Association to coach the Estonia national team and his assistant Igor Prins took over as manager.
-Under Prins, Levadia won two consecutive Meistriliiga titles in 2008 and 2009 and an Estonian Cup in 2010.
+In the 2006–07 UEFA Cup qualifying rounds, Levadia defeated Haka and Twente, both by a 2–1 aggregate score, and became the first Estonian club to reach the first round of the UEFA Cup.
+Levadia faced Newcastle United and were eliminated from the competition by losing 1–3 on aggregate.
+Domestically, Levadia went on to win four consecutive Meistriliiga titles in 2006, 2007, 2008 and 2009.

+In March 2008, Rüütli was hired by the Estonian FA to coach the Estonia national team and his assistant Igor Prins took over as manager.
+Under Prins, Levadia won the aforementioned 2008 and 2009 league titles, with the 2009 title achieved with a record 97 points.
+The club also lifted the Estonian Cup in 2010.
 In August 2010, Prins was sacked due to disagreements with the board and replaced by Levadia II manager Aleksandr Puštov.
 Levadia finished the 2010 season as runners-up.
 In July 2011, Puštov was sacked after disappointing results in the Meistriliiga and the Champions League and replaced by Sergei Hohlov-Simson.
 Levadia finished the 2011 season in fourth place, their lowest ever league placing since the club was promoted to the Meistriliiga.
 In December 2011, Marko Kristal was appointed as manager.
 The club won the 2011–12 Estonian Cup and finished the 2012 season as runners-up.
-Levadia won the Meistriliiga title in the 2013 season.
-The team defended their title in 2014, but finished the 2015 season as runners-up.
+Levadia won the Meistriliiga title in the 2013 season and defended their title in 2014, but finished the 2015 season as runners-up.
 In November 2015, it was announced that Sergei Ratnikov will return to Levadia after 15 years and replace Kristal as manager.
 Ratnikov's second tenure as Levadia's manager lasted until July 2016, when he was sacked following a 0–1 loss to Pärnu Linnameeskond.
 He was replaced by another returning manager, Igor Prins.
 Levadia finished the 2016 season as runners-up.